DADi590/HAN-Toolbox/README.md

 **Note:** To see what the next version might have, see this link: https://github.com/DADi590/HAN-Toolbox-Unofficial/releases.
 I always write there what's coming and I keep updating it, so I don't forget what needs to be done and others can possibly see and say something in case they don't agree or have a better idea.

+**NOTE 2: Install the toolbox by enabling HAN**.
+I have the Debug (and the HAN, of course) version on GitHub.
+If you'd want it for any reason, just go there or go to Extra Info here and both links are there.

+Note 3: If anyone wants, the official toolbox is here: https://www.psx-place.com/resources/han-toolbox.628/, in case it's needed or something.

 # Introduction

 Hi everyone.